 The problem of determining the GOP can be extended to the case of portfolio constraints, see, for instance, Cvitanić and Karatzas (1992) and in particular Goll and Kallsen (2003).
-The case of transaction costs is considered in Serva (1999), Cover and Iyengar (2000) and Aurell and Muratore-Ginanneschi (2004).
-Cases where the growth optimizer has access to a larger filtration are treated by, for instance, Ammendinger, Imkeller, and Schweizer (1998), who show how expanding the set of available information increases the maximal growth rate.
-In the setting of continuous asset prices, Larsen and Zitković (2008) show that the existence of a GOP when the filtration is enlarged, guarantees the price process will remain a semimartingale, which is convenient since arbitrage may arise in models, where this property is not guaranteed.
+The case of transaction costs is considered in Serva (1999), Cover and Iyengar (2000) and Aurell and Muratore-Ginanneschi (2002).
+Cases where the growth optimizer has access to a larger filtration is treated by for instance Ammendinger, Imkeller, and Schweizer (1998), who shows how expanding the set of available information increases the maximal growth rate.
+In the setting of continuous asset prices, Larsen and Zitković (2005) show that the existence of a GOP when the filtration is enlarged, guarantees the price process to remain a semimartingale, which is convenient, since arbitrage may arise in models, where this property is not guaranteed.
 A model free approach to the maximization of portfolio growth rate is derived in Cover (1991), and the literature on "universal portfolios".

-Theorem 7(1) has often been used as the definition of the GOP.
+Theorem 2.21(1) has often been used as the definition of the GOP.
 (2) was proved in Karatzas (1989) in the setting of continuous diffusions.
-For further results on the theoretical long-term behavior of the GOP in continuous time, the reader is referred to Pestien and Sudderth (1985), Heath et al. (1987) and Browne (1999).
+For further results on the theoretical long-term behavior of the GOP in continuous time, the reader is referred to Pestien and Sudderth (1985), Heath, Orey, Pestien, and Sudderth (1987) and Browne (1999).
 Analysis of the long term behavior and ruin probability is conducted in Aase (1986).

 The numéraire property in continuous time was shown initially by Long (1990).
-The issue of whether GOP denominated prices become supermartingales is discussed in Becherer (2001), Korn, Oertel, and Schäl (2003), Hurd (2004) and Christensen and Larsen (2007).
+The issue of whether GOP denominated prices becomes supermartingales is discussed in Becherer (2001), Korn, Oertel, and Schäl (2003), Hurd (2004) and Christensen and Larsen (2004).
 The fact that the GOP is a submartingale in any other denomination is shown by for instance Aase (1988).
 For examples of models, where the inverse GOP is not a true local martingale, see Delbaen and Schachermayer (1995a) for a very simple example and Heath and Platen (2002a) for a more elaborate one.
-The standard (mathematical) textbook reference for such processes is Revuz and Yor (1991).
+The standard (mathematical) text-book reference for such processes is Revuz and Yor (1991).

-3. The GOP as an Investment Strategy
+3 The GOP as an Investment Strategy

 When the GOP was introduced to the finance community, it was not as the result of applying a logarithmic utility function, but in the context of maximizing growth.
 Investment theory based on growth is an alternative to utility theory and is directly applicable because the specification of the goal is quite simple.
 The popularity of the mean-variance approach is probably not to be found in its theoretical foundation, but rather the fact that it suggested a simple trade-of between return and uncertainty.
 Mean-variance based portfolio choice left one free parameter, the amount of variance acceptable to the individual investor.
-The theory of growth optimal investment suggests the GOP as an investment tool for long horizon investors because of the properties stated in the previous section, in particular because it will almost surely dominate other investment strategies in terms of wealth as the time horizon increases.
+The theory of growth optimal investment suggests the GOP as an investment tool for long horizon investors, because of the properties stated in the previous section, in particular, because it will almost surely dominate other investment strategies in terms of wealth as the time horizon increases.
 Hence, in the literature of portfolio management, the GOP has often been, and is still, advocated as a useful investment strategy, because utility maximization is a somewhat abstract investment goal.
-For example, Roy (1952)[Page 433] states that achieved at the cost of a loss of practical significance, and applicability in our results.
+Quoting Roy (1952)[Page 433]

+"In calling in a utility function to our aid, an appearance of generality is achieved at the cost of a loss of practical significance, and applicability in our results.
 A man who seeks advice about his actions will not be grateful for the suggestion that he maximize expected utility."